Gregor Roden

 Hello!

-I'm Gregor, a fourth year student at Abertay University in Scotland studying Computer Game Applications Development (CGAD).
+I'm Gregor, a fourth year student at Abertay University in Scotland soon to graduate the Computer Game Applications Development degree.

 Ever since I was young, I've had a strong interest in game development and learning how games work.
 I spent countless hours making games on Scratch, messing around in level editors like Super Mario Maker and LittleBigPlanet, and watching YouTube videos about the development of my favourite games.
 This eventually lead me to where I am today, studying games programming at university, as well as creating games in my spare time with the Godot game engine.